parithosh/ethereum-event-viewer/README.md

 ENS event visualizer:
 ===================================

-Please write a test application to investigate or list or visualize the ENS contract events of the past (e.g. the last 1 or 2 days). focussing in particular on the bid revelation event:
+ write a test application to investigate or list or visualize the ENS contract events of the past (e.g. the last 1 or 2 days). focussing in particular on the bid revelation event:
 	<space>	 unsealBid(bytes32 _hash, uint256 _value, bytes32 _salt)